Powerchainger/device-detection-research/README.md

 ```bash
 python main.py --<args>
 ```
-You can configure and run individual stages by modifying `main.py` or using configuration files in `config/`.
+You can configure and run individual stages by invoking `main.py` with different arguments.
 Inspect cmd arguments with `python main.py --help` for more details.

 ## External Dataset Structure